skobba/skobba.github.io_bak/docs/Prosjektledelse/GPMC/Agile Project Management/Week3.md

 A best practice is to conduct this technique using sticky notes placed onto a wall, whiteboard, or table.
 Each sticky note features a different user story or item.
 Using sticky notes allows the team to move user stories around in order to group them by similar theme, group, and pattern.
 The team begins by placing one sticky note on the board.
 Then, the team takes the next sticky note and discusses whether it is similar to the first item.
 Based on the team’s assessment, the second sticky note is placed in the first group or into its own group.

 After all of the items are grouped (there should be anywhere from 3–10 groups total), the team gives a name to each group that represents the general theme of the items.
 Then, the groups are prioritized by importance so that the team knows which items to tackle first.

+## Estimation
+### T-shirt sizes
+At first, T-shirt sizes may seem like a somewhat unusual way to measure an item or user story.
+But when you think about assigning estimations to items based on sizes (e.g., XS, S, M, L, XL, XXL), it is actually very helpful and easy.
+Some of the benefits to using this technique are that it is quick, well understood by Agile experts, and a good introduction for teams who are just learning relative estimation.

+Image of six individual t-shirts with a size on each.
+Ranging from XS-XXL So what does the process of assigning T-shirt sizes entail?
+There are several specific techniques a team can try, but each generally follows these steps.
+The team:
+* Agrees on the chosen scale and metrics to be used.
+* Identifies at least one anchor backlog item.
+That item will be assigned a T-shirt size.
+Some teams will choose two anchor items—one at the top of the range and one at the bottom of the range.
+* Sorts through the remaining backlog items and agrees on T-shirt sizes for each of them.

+### Story points
+Using story points as the estimate unit is a little more advanced than T-shirt sizes, but it is essentially the same concept.
+This method is good for experienced teams.
+When using story points, teams usually use the Fibonacci sequence.
+As a reminder, this sequence comes from adding the two previous numbers in the sequence together.
+For example, 1 + 2 = 3 and 2 + 3 = 5.
+The important thing to notice about this sequence is that, as the list continues on, the numbers spread further apart from each other.
+Because of this, story points provide more accuracy and specificity than T-shirt sizes.

+So what does the process of assigning story points entail?
+There are several specific techniques a team can try, but the basic steps are the same as with T-shirt sizes.
+The team:

+Agrees on the permitted points values.
+Some teams cap the size at a certain number, like 21.
+Some teams decide to jump from 21 to 100 as the next larger value.
+This is a team decision.

+Identifies at least one anchor backlog item and agrees to assign it a points value.
+Some teams will choose two anchor items, one at the top of the range and one at the bottom of the range.

+Sorts through the remaining backlog items as a team, agrees on an estimate for each item, and captures it in the backlog management system.